-She offers an artistic vision that is simultaneously heartbreaking and hopeful, funny and ferocious--allowing audiences to see the world with greater compassion and understanding than perhaps they ever have before. - Quinn D. Eli, mentor
+She offers an artistic vision that is simultaneously heartbreaking and hopeful, funny and ferocious--allowing audiences to see the world with greater compassion and understanding than perhaps they ever have before. - Quinn D. Eli - playwright, educator and mentor

 Erlina Ortiz is a Dominican-American playwright, performer, and theatre maker from Reading, PA.
 Her heartfelt and humorous plays ranging from topics of gentrification, women's rights, and cultural preservation have been presented with Power Street Theatre where she is proud to be Co-Artistic Director.